 The Justice Department has been working to develop strategies, tools, and resources to help better understand and address the challenges to the effective provision of indigent defense.

-The “Answering Gideon’s Call: Strengthening Indigent Defense through Implementing the ABA Ten Principles of a Public Defense Delivery System” solicitation, issued by the Office of Justice Program’s (OJP)’s Bureau of Justice Assistance (BJA) in 2012, is helping defense systems test approaches to providing quality indigent defense services using the ABA Ten Principles of a Public Defense Delivery System.
-BJA’s 2013 “Answering Gideon’s Call: National Assistance to Improve the Effectiveness of Right to Counsel Services” solicitation will enable a national organization to help state and local jurisdictions improve the quality of representation of indigent defendants and provide technical assistance to the indigent defense bar using the ABA Ten Principles as a guide.
+The “Answering Gideon’s Call: Strengthening Indigent Defense through Implementing the ABA Ten Principles of a Public Defense Delivery System” grants, issued by the Office of Justice Program’s (OJP)’s Bureau of Justice Assistance (BJA) in 2012, helped defense systems test approaches to providing quality indigent defense services using the ABA Ten Principles of a Public Defense Delivery System.
+Additional grants to improve public defense delivery systems were made by BJA in 2015, “Smart Defense Initiative: Improving Public Defense Delivery Systems,” building evidence-based, data-driven criminal justice strategies that combine the expertise of researchers and practitioners for maximum, sustained, and measurable impact.
+Additionally, BJA’s 2013 “Answering Gideon’s Call: National Assistance to Improve the Effectiveness of Right to Counsel Services” grants enabled a national organization to help state and local jurisdictions improve the quality of representation of indigent defendants and provide technical assistance to the indigent defense bar using the ABA Ten Principles as a guide.
 BJA also funds the Capital Case Litigation Initiative, a program which provides training on death penalty issues to prosecutors and defense attorneys in state capital cases.
 The Wrongful Conviction Review Program helps organizations provide quality representation in post-conviction claims of innocence.
 The John R. Justice Program, a student loan repayment program for public defenders and prosecutors who agree to remain in their post for at least three years, helps defender offices recruit and retain lawyers.
-BJA’s National Training and Technical Assistance Center (NTTAC) is providing technical assistance to jurisdictions to meet their constitutional obligation to provide adequate representation to indigent defendants.
-BJA also continues to fund the Bronx Defender Office (BDX), which has created a technical assistance center to support public defender offices seeking to implement a holistic defense model.
+BJA’s National Training and Technical Assistance Center [external link] (NTTAC) is providing technical assistance to jurisdictions to meet their constitutional obligation to provide adequate representation to indigent defendants.
+BJA also continues to fund the Bronx Defender Office [external link] (BDX), which has created a technical assistance center to support public defender offices seeking to implement a holistic defense model.
 BJA’s Tribal Civil and Criminal Legal Assistance (TCCLA) Initiative enhances and improves access to tribal justice systems, specifically targeting those tribes that meet the federal poverty guidelines.

 OJP’s Office of Juvenile Justice and Delinquency Prevention (OJJDP) supports a Juvenile Indigent Defense National Clearinghouse program.
 This program provides a broad range of activities to improve the overall level of systemic advocacy, improve the quality of representation of indigent juveniles, and ensure ongoing technical support to the juvenile indigent defense bar.
 OJJDP most recently issued a solicitation for the Juvenile Indigent Defense National Clearinghouse in 2013.
 OJJDP also supports juvenile defense programs through the State Training and Assistance Center.